Enjoy free shipping on your first trial order, valued between $2,500 and $5,000

 human implementation.
 Fatigue, workload, and inconsistent procedures may

-introduce error into reprocessing cycles.
+introduce errors into reprocessing cycles.
 Single-use instruments eliminate the

 factor of human variation from the equation of sterility.
 The sterilization